MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 description: "This document describes the behavior of chat, call routing and presence between users of Teams and Skype for Business, both in-tenant and federated, based on assigned TeamsUpgrade modes.
 It includes routing optimizations,  presence behavior, as well as the change of default TeamsUpgrade mode from *Legacy* to *Islands* and the impending retirement of *Legacy*."
 ---

-# Overview
+# Coexistence with Skype for Business

 Coexistence and interoperability between Skype for Business and Teams is defined by TeamsUpgrade modes, described in [Migration and interoperability guidance for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md).

 Any given user will always be assigned a TeamsUpgrade mode, either by default or explicitly by the administrator.
 The default value is *Islands*.
 Users upgraded to Teams have the mode of *TeamsOnly*.

 > [!NOTE]
 > *Legacy* mode has been deprecated; users remaining on *Legacy* mode will be converted to *Islands* mode after November 15, 2018.